Akul-AI/.github/profile/README.md

 While we can't promise a paying job, we would love all the help we can get!
 If you want to help, pick a repo, make a pull request with whatever you want to do, and we will merge it if we think it is good!
 Contact us at akulgoelstudios@gmail.com to be a member of this organization!

 Oh, and if you are a member, try to make yourself public.
 You deserve the credit.

-INFO:
- - We are currently looking for a web developer.
- - We are currently looking for some developers who would like to help in any other repo.